Financial Equity for the Unbanked: Challenges and Solutions

 By eliminating check-based disbursements to residents, government can become more financially inclusive, better serve unbanked residents, and help provide families with more economic opportunities.

-Modern disbursements technology like Tyler’s Disbursements and Card Issuance software offer a promising path toward financial equity, ensuring that all individuals have the tools they need to participate fully in the economy.
-In part two of this series, we’ll explore the other side of the story — challenges faced by government agencies — and the positive impact digital disbursements have had inside the halls of government.
+Modern disbursements technology like Tyler’s Disbursements and Card Issuance software offers a promising path toward financial equity, ensuring that all individuals have the tools they need to participate fully in the economy.
+In Part 2 of this series, we’ll explore the other side of the story — challenges faced by government agencies — and the positive impact digital disbursements have had inside the halls of government.